jahDsign/instabone/README.md

-# instabone
+# INSTABONE
-Playing around with Instagram API and BackboneJS
+A BackboneJS implementation interacting with Instagram's API